-Montgomery County Public Schools (MCPS) strives to create positive school climates where students, parents/guardians, and all staff work together respectfully to maintain an orderly and safe learning environment, focused on teaching and learning.
-The Montgomery County Board of Education Policy JGA, Behavior Intervention, Safety, and Well-being Plan, provides a philosophy of behavior intervention that is rehabilitative, restorative, and educational, that is to be implemented fairly and equitably with clear, appropriate, and consistent expectations and consequences to address student behavior that is not in line with the Student of Code of Conduct in MCPS, regardless of whether the instructional environment is in person or virtual.
+Montgomery County Public Schools (MCPS) strives to create positive school climates where students, parents/guardians, and staff work together respectfully to maintain an orderly and safe learning environment, focused on teaching and learning.
+The Montgomery County Board of Education Policy JGA, Behavior Intervention, Safety, and Well-being Plan, provides a philosophy of behavior intervention that is rehabilitative, restorative, and educational, to be implemented fairly and equitably with clear, appropriate, and consistent expectations and consequences to address student behavior that is not aligned with MCPS's expectations to maintain a positive school climate, in either the in-person or virtual instructional environment.
 Board Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency, further affirms the expectation of "the equitable administration of disciplinary consequences as one of the essential components to equitable access to educational opportunities in schools."

-The purpose of the Student Code of Conduct is to promote fairness and equity through clear, appropriate, and consistent expectations for positive behavior.
-The Student Code of Conduct is a philosophy of behavior intervention, with protocols for appropriate responses when actions are required to remedy and restore an orderly and safe learning environment, focused on teaching and learning.
+The purpose of the Student Code of Conduct is to set expectations for positive behavior and promote fairness and equity in discipline through clear, appropriate, and consistent application of behavior intervention consequences.
+The Student Code of Conduct reflects a philosophy of behavior intervention with protocols for appropriate responses when actions are required to address student misconduct, and remedy and restore an orderly and safe learning environment, focused on teaching and learning.
 Protocols for addressing student misconduct are aligned with federal and state requirements as well as Board policies and MCPS regulations.

-This Student Code of Conduct is a living document, and MCPS is committed to engaging with students, parents/guardians, and our entire community in refining our disciplinary practices to reflect our core values of Learning, Relationships, Respect, Excellence, and Equity.
+This Student Code of Conduct is a living document, and MCPS is committed to engaging with students, parents/guardians, staff, and our entire community to refine our disciplinary practices to reflect our core values of Learning, Relationships, Respect, Excellence, and Equity.
 This work continues to be informed by a growing body of educational research indicating that suspending or expelling students, except as a last resort, has little or no positive impact on improving student behavior or school safety.
 In addition, we know that when students lose valuable instructional time, it makes it even more difficult for them to be successful.
 Building on MCPS's longstanding commitment to equity, and in alignment with Maryland law, MCPS is continuing its work to embed restorative practices and restorative justice as part of our schools' culture, climate, and expectations.
 MCPS is firmly committed to its work in this area, partnering with other organizations to secure resources to expand our efforts, and to provide professional development programming and skills-development activities to both staff and students, with a view to fostering improved classroom and school management.
 MCPS seeks to ensure that students learn from their mistakes and make appropriate amends when their behavior affects others.